sveltejs/rfcs/0000-template.md

 ### Implementation

 > Explain the design in enough detail for somebody familiar with the framework to understand, and for somebody familiar with the implementation to implement.
+Any
-This should get into specifics and corner-cases, and include examples of how the feature is used.
-Any new terminology should be defined here.
+> new terminology should be defined here.

+> Explain not just the final design, but also how you arrived at it.
+What
+> constraints did you face?
+How does this deal with corner cases?

+> Explain how your design fits into the larger picture.
+What are the other open
+> problems in this area?
+How does this design fit with potential solutions for those
+> issues?

 > Connect your design to the motivations you listed above.
 When describing a part of
 > the design, share an example of what it would look like to utilize the solution to